 Trunnion mounted ball valves are extremely versatile.
 They are used in many different kinds of industries because of their customizable features.
 For example, SIO Trunnion Mounted Ball Valve features O-rings and fire-safe stem packaging that prevent leakages.
 It also comes with stainless steel sealant injection fittings for emergency stem or seat sealing.
 Trunnion mounted ball valves are used widely in chemical, petrochemical, oil and gas, LNG, hydrocarbon industries.
 Trunnion Mounted Ball Valves are also a common valves in water distribution systems and marine.

 Source: SIO Trunnion Mounted Ball Valve

-They are also used for many different kinds of applications including skids like turbine, compressor, generator, and separator, field gas, polymer, LNG, crude oil, and industrial gas processing plants, tank farms, automated process applications, hydrocarbon processing, and oil refinery feedstock lines.
+Ball valves are also used for many different kinds of applications including skids like turbine, compressor, generator, and separator, field gas, polymer, LNG, crude oil, and industrial gas processing plants, diesel process, tank farms, automated process applications, hydrocarbon processing, and oil refinery feedstock lines.
 Trunnion mounted ball valves are suitable for both large scale high-pressure applications and compact, low-temperature situations.

 What are the Advantages of Using Trunnion Ball Valves?

 Trunnion mounted ball valves are very popular in the piping industry.
 That is because they can handle different kinds of applications and mediums including liquid, gasses, and slurries.
 Here are some of the most favorable advantages of using trunnion mounted ball valves.

 Trunnion mounted ball valves can be found in all kinds of sizes.
 Two and three-piece ball valves can house large sized balls so they are perfect for larger applications.
 Single unit trunnion mounted ball valves can be used for smaller, low-pressure applications.
 Since they can handle high-pressure operations, trunnion mounted ball valves are also suitable for critical operations.